jsbots/AutoFish/README.md

 - If the bot can't find a bobber at all, decrease the red color threshold value. (e.g. 20 -> 10)
 - If the bot can't pass the preliminary checks for red colors, increase the red color threshold value (e.g. 20 -> 30)
+- If you play on Classic/Vanilla/TBC and want to use lures:
+  - Your character window should be assign to default 'c' key, bot opens it and applies lures to your fishing pole.
+  - Your UI scale should be set to default.
-- Turn off all the "sleeping" and random values to make the bot work x2-x3 times faster.
+- You can turn off all the "sleeping" and random values to make the bot work x2-x3 times faster.

 ## Fishing Zone :dart: